All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will insurance cover semaglutide for fibromyalgia?

-Insurance will not cover semaglutide under a fibromyalgia diagnosis.
-However, if you meet the BMI criteria for Wegovy's weight management indication (BMI 30+ or 27+ with comorbidity), or if you have concurrent prediabetes/diabetes for Ozempic's indication, coverage through those diagnoses is possible.
+Insurance won't cover semaglutide under a fibromyalgia diagnosis.
+But if you meet the BMI criteria for Wegovy's weight management indication (BMI 30+ or 27+ with comorbidity), or if you have concurrent prediabetes/diabetes for Ozempic's indication, coverage through those diagnoses is possible.
 Fibromyalgia itself may qualify as a weight-related comorbidity supporting the prescription insurance and pricing.

 Is semaglutide safe with duloxetine or pregabalin?